Ross Historical Center – Shelby County Historical Society

 Each year the Shelby County Fair attracts visitors from all points who come to enjoy the thrills of the midway, sample the incredible selection of food, take in the wide variety of live entertainment, watch the harness racing and tour the agriculture and livestock displays.
 Call (937) 492-7385 for more information or visit the fair website.

 In addition, numerous activities and attractions are hosted on the Shelby County Fair Grounds throughout the year.
-These include gun and knife shows, auctions, live entertainment of all varieties, agricultural related functions, and more.
-CLICK HERE to view a complete list of this year’s non-fair events schedule.
+These include hobby shows, auctions, live entertainment of all varieties, agricultural related functions, car shows, and more.
+A comprehensive list of all non-fair events can be found at www.shelbycountyfair.com.

 Historic Downtown Sidney